FIWARE/CanisMajor/docs/index.md

 and include it as data into the transaction for the Blockchain.
 In order to properly sign the transaction, CanisMajor uses the provided Wallet-Information and delegates the signing to the client's Wallet.
 The signed transaction is then put into the Oketh-compatible blockchain.

-The current implementation of CanisMajor does not provide a direct integration into the Client-ContextBroker request flow.
-The client has to make a second call to CanisMajor in order to persist it through CanisMajor.
-As a temporary proxy-solution, a fork of the [Wilma PEP Proxy](https://github.com/FIWARE-Blockchain/fiware-pep-proxy) can be used.
-Additional proxy integrations are planned, but not yet realized.

 ## Testing

 Run unit-tests via: ```mvn clean test```